ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

   connection that IP proxying is running over.
-(Assuming QUIC version 1 is in use, the overhead is 1 byte type, 20 bytes maximal connection ID length, 4 bytes maximal packet number length, 1 byte DATAGRAM frame type, 8 bytes maximal quarter stream ID, one byte for the zero context ID, and 16 bytes for the AEAD authentication tag, for a total of 51 bytes of overhead which corresponds to padding QUIC INITIAL packets to 1331 bytes or more.)
+(Assuming QUIC version 1 is in use, the overhead is 1 byte type, 20 bytes maximal connection ID length, 4 bytes maximal packet number length, 1 byte DATAGRAM frame type, 8 bytes maximal quarter stream ID, one byte for the zero Context ID, and 16 bytes for the AEAD authentication tag, for a total of 51 bytes of overhead which corresponds to padding QUIC INITIAL packets to 1331 bytes or more.)